kagemdhamel/bkkbot/README.md

 ## 🧑‍💻 Developer

-Created by \Abu4hsan — Based on ChatGPT-powered integration with Python, Telegram API, Vercel, and Cloudflare Workers.
+Created by \[Abu4hsan] — with Python, Telegram API, Vercel, and Cloudflare Workers.